Strumble Head: Headland

 The adjacent coast has been the site of numerous shipwrecks.
 In 2003, a French shipwreck, possibly from the battle of Fishguard, was found nearby.
 The Bardse of the Pile of Fowdrey was wrecked off Strumble Head on 3 October 1763 laden with a cargo of iron and copper from Wicklow bound for Chepstow.
 In 1915, the barque Calburga, one of Canada's last square rigged sailing ships, was lost.
-The crew were able to get to safety on their lifeboat, leaving a dispersed area of wreckage, which remains off the coast some 1500m south-west of the lighthouse.
+The crew were able to get to safety on their lifeboat, leaving a dispersed area of wreckage, which remains off the coast 1 mile (1500 metres) south-west of the lighthouse.

 The headland gives its name to Strumble Head Lighthouse on the island of Ynys Meicel, and Strumble VOR, a way-point in many transatlantic flights.